 Drop us a line to discuss your needs or next project

 Difficulty in hiring experienced and high-quality tech talent.
-There’s a general supply to demand gap on the market for software developers and other IT specialists.
-As of 2020, there’s an estimated half a million IT specialists less than market demand from the EU28.
-That demand to supply disbalance is pushing the cost of hiring even moderately skilled and experienced IT specialists such as software developers to nose-bleed level.
+There’s a general supply-to-demand gap on the market for software developers and other IT specialists.
+As of 2023, there are an estimated half a million IT specialists less than the market demand from the EU28.
+That demand-to-supply disbalance is pushing the cost of hiring even moderately skilled and experienced IT specialists such as software developers to nose-bleed level.

 In Germany, it takes an average of over 3 months to recruit a 3-person development team plus at least another month for them to reach a good level of productivity.
 That’s a long time in the context of a startup’s need to build traction.